Brevan Howard launches U.S. investment firm

-LONDON, July 19 (Reuters) - Brevan Howard, one of Europe’s largest hedge funds, has launched a U.S. investment firm that will start trading in August with cash from its flagship macro fund, as the company looks to capitalise on growing demand for hedge fund strategies.
+LONDON (Reuters) - Brevan Howard, one of Europe’s largest hedge funds, has launched a U.S. investment firm that will start trading in August with cash from its flagship macro fund, as the company looks to capitalize on growing demand for hedge fund strategies.

 Brevan, founded by ex-Credit Suisse trader Alan Howard in 2002 and based in London and Geneva, has grown rapidly in recent years as institutional investors bruised by volatile equity and bond markets pile into alternative assets such as hedge funds.